Blog – Posted on Tuesday, Feb 04

 So whether you’re seeking new favorites or simply want to revisit old gems, we’ve got it all for you in this masterpost.
 Without ado, here are the 115 best young adult books of all time.

-If you're feeling overwhelmed by the number of great YA books to read, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized YA book recommendation 😉
+If you're feeling overwhelmed by the number of great YA books to read, you can also take our 30-second quiz below to narrow it down quickly and get a personalized YA book recommendation 😉

 1. A Court of Thorns and Roses by Sarah J. Maas